KDRB: Switch to KLYF

 In 1973, the station underwent some dramatic changes.
 The call letters were changed to KLYF and the station was reprogrammed with a beautiful music format in FM stereo.
 This was the first time that the station broadcast in multiplex stereo and became known by its nickname "K-Life."
 As the 1980s approached, KLYF added more vocals to its format to attract younger listeners.
 On October 31, 1983, KLYF shifted to adult contemporary.

 By the mid-1990s, KLYF was a Hot AC station competing directly with KSTZ.
-The station's transmitter was eventually moved to the WOI Tower near Alleman, Iowa.
+The station's transmitter was eventually moved to the WOI Tower near Alleman after their separation from WHO-TV.

 Ownership changes

 In December 1996, Palmer Broadcasting sold its Des Moines radio stations to Jacor Broadcasting of Cincinnati, Ohio, with the sale being completed in March 1997.
 Jacor immediately re-branded KLYF as "Mix 100.3," but left the format unchanged for the most part.
-On August 18, 1998, the call letters changed to KMXD to represent Mix and Des Moines.
-In 1999, Clear Channel Communications (the forerunner to current owner iHeartMedia) bought Jacor, bringing KLYF under its ownership.
-Over time, the station saw its ratings decline.

-Several steps were taken to try to counteract this, such as rebranding the station as "Mix 100" and trying an "80s and more" format in December 2000.
-When these steps failed, the format was changed again to mainstream adult contemporary and the station was renamed "My 100" in March 2005.
+It changed the station's calls to KMXD on August 18, 1998 to match its branding.
+In 1999, Clear Channel Communications (the forerunner to current owner iHeartMedia) bought Jacor, and consolidation with other rivals would bring playlist adjustments and expected listener attrition to remove competition and fine-tune those stations towards specific formats.
+The station lost its decimal branding post-Christmas 2000 and moved towards a generic '80s and more' format.
+Eventually it shifted back to its 80's mainstream AC format of the past, becoming "My 100" in March 2005 in concert with the Myspace-driven 'my' naming trend, which was expected to be a long-term shift.

 The Bus

-At noon on May 25, 2006, the AC format came to an end, as KMXD was rebranded as "The Bus," simulcasting the adult hits format on 106.3, which at the time carried the KDRB call sign.
-This was a short lived, transitional arrangement to get listeners of 106.3 to move to 100.3.
-The adult hits format had performed better than expected, and the decision was made to move "The Bus" to the 100,000 watt signal at 100.3.
+At noon on May 25, 2006, the AC format came to an end, as KMXD was rebranded as "The Bus," simulcasting the adult hits format on 106.3, which at the time carried the KDRB call sign, as part of a two-week transition of that format to Clear Channel's most powerful and heritage Des Moines frequency after 106.3's more variable format proved to be more popular than "My 100".

-On June 12, 2006, KMXD adopted the "Bus" format full-time, as well as the KDRB call letters.
+On June 12, 2006, KMXD adopted the "Bus" format full-time and received the KDRB calls, and has since re-stabilized into one of the area's top-rated stations.
 The 106.3 frequency would switch to AAA as KPTL, "Capital 106.3".

-Since the switch to the new format, KDRB has constantly been at the top of the Nielsen Audio Ratings for the Central Iowa area.